 The new edition provides updates to each of the prior chapters, incorporates new census data on agriculture in the U.S., explores the 2014 Farm Bill, and examines new developments in agricultural biotechnology law.
 It is an expanded edition that includes a new chapter on food safety and agricultural production and incorporates new readings on climate change and agriculture.
 The book continues its theme of providing a mix of readings in law and policy, using current events to highlight the challenges facing society in balancing social, political, economic, and environmental concerns.
 From its initial discussion of “agricultural exceptionalism” and industrial scale production to its concluding remarks on the future of our food system, this book is certain to provoke thoughtful discussion.

-The companion website at www.foodfarmingsustainability.com is being updated as well and will continue to supplement the readings.
+The companion website at www.foodfarmingsustainability.com has been updated and will continue to supplement the readings.

 If you are a professor teaching in this field you may request a complimentary copy.